keeganridgley107/guild_msg_app/README.md

 - todo
     - socket is showing conns from multiple clients but not emiting msg responses to multiple clients
         - SOLVED: broadcast flag would help on the emits!
+    - tried to use json as quick db solution but it failed to prove any easier than sqlite
+        - emit causes namespace error when hit with loaded_messages in index()